-82 Withdrawal of infringement notice
+83 Withdrawal of infringement notice

-- (1) An authorised person may withdraw the infringement notice by written notice given to the person. - (2) The notice must be given: - within 28 days after the infringement notice is given to the person; and - before payment of the prescribed amount.
+- (1) An authorised person may withdraw the infringement notice by written notice issued to the person. - (2) The notice must be issued: - (a) within 28 days after the infringement notice is issued to the person; and - (b) before payment of the prescribed amount.

-83 Application of Part
+84 Application of Part

-- (1) This Part does not prejudice or affect the start or continuation of proceedings for an infringement notice offence for which an infringement notice has been given unless the offence is expiated. - (2) This Part does not: - require an infringement notice to be given; or (a)
+- (1) This Part does not prejudice or affect the start or continuation of proceedings for an infringement notice offence for which an infringement notice has been issued unless the offence is expiated. - (2) This Part does not: - (a) require an infringement notice to be issued; or

-- (b) affect the liability of a person to be prosecuted in a court for an offence for which an infringement notice has not been given; or - (c) prevent more than one infringement notice for the same offence being given to a person. - (3) If more than one infringement notice for the same offence has been given to a person, the person may expiate the offence by paying the prescribed amount in accordance with any of the notices.
+- (b) affect the liability of a person to be prosecuted in a court for an offence for which an infringement notice has not been issued; or - (c) prevent more than one infringement notice for the same offence being issued to a person. - (3) If more than one infringement notice for the same offence has been issued to a person, the person may expiate the offence by paying the prescribed amount in accordance with any of the notices.

-Part 8 Repeal and transitional matters
+Part 8 Repeals and transitional matters

-Division 1 Repeal
+Division 1 Repeals